CCPA Notices For Your Business: Internal and External

 Complying with the CCPA in 2020 and Beyond

-The CCPA goes into effect on January 1, 2020, and it's up to you to make sure you comply with the documentation portion of the regulations.
+The CCPA went into effect on January 1, 2020, and it's up to you to make sure you comply with the documentation portion of the regulations.